harveyramer/harvey-ramer-blog/src/pages/blog/2020-04-09-start-here-to-make-a-useful-covid-19-tracker-with-node-js.md

 ## COVID-19 Tracker

-Now it's time to get real.
 We have created the framework we need to build our COVID-19 Tracker.
 Let's build the real thing!

 First, let's make this look more like a real Web app.
 In Visual Studio Code Terminal, let's use a library called Pug to help us manage our HTML.
 We used NPM to install Pug when we started this tutorial.